 A Security Guard license allows you to work as a Security Guard, bodyguard, bouncer, or loss prevention employee.

 A Private Investigator licence allows you to be hired to investigate the character or actions of a person, a person’s business or occupation, or the whereabouts of persons or property.

 Security is a Growing sector in the workforce

 The needs for increased security have provided a tremendous boom to the Security Guard and Private Investigation industries.
 As security measures are constantly increasing so are the needs for qualified professionals.

 Want some proof?
 According to the Ministry of Public Security Act for Private Investigators and Security, there were only 4,000 licensed individuals working in the field in the late sixties.
 By 2002, that number had increased to 28,000.
 That number continues to rise.
 Other sectors may be decreasing, but security doesn’t appear to be one of them.
 Employment in the security industry between 1991 and 2001 was nearly five times the growth for all Canadian industries with 73.6% employment growth during that time period.

 This trend appears to be continuing.
-According to the Ministry of Community Safety and Correctional Services, as of December 31, 2018 there were: 77,662 licensed Security Guards, 2,211 licensed Private Investigators, 2,150 dual licensees, 739 licensed business entities and 471 registered employers in Ontario.
+According to the Ministry of the Solicitor General of Ontario, as of December 31, 2018 there were: 77,662 licensed Security Guards, 2,211 licensed Private Investigators, 2,150 dual licensees, 739 licensed business entities and 471 registered employers in Ontario.